Azure credentials and permissions

 When Cloud Central deploys the Cloud Manager virtual machine in Azure, it enables a system-assigned managed identity on the Cloud Manager virtual machine, creates a custom role, and assigns it to the virtual machine.
 The role provides Cloud Manager with permissions to deploy and manage Cloud Volumes ONTAP in that Azure subscription.
 Review how Cloud Manager uses the permissions.

-Cloud Manager selects this cloud provider account by default when you create a new working environment:
+Cloud Manager selects these Azure credentials by default when you create a new working environment:

 The managed identity is associated with the subscription in which you launched Cloud Manager.
 If you want to select a different Azure subscription, then you need to associate the managed identity with those subscriptions.

-If you want to deploy Cloud Volumes ONTAP in different Azure accounts, then you must grant the required permissions by creating and setting up a service principal in Azure Active Directory for each Azure account.
+If you want to deploy Cloud Volumes ONTAP using different Azure credentials, then you must grant the required permissions by creating and setting up a service principal in Azure Active Directory for each Azure account.
 The following image shows two additional accounts, each set up with a service principal and custom role that provides permissions:

 You would then add the account credentials to Cloud Manager by providing details about the AD service principal.

-After you add another account, you can switch to it when creating a new working environment:
+After you add another set of credentials, you can switch to them when creating a new working environment: